All Episodes

 They keep getting away with it.

-Okay, there are some Republicans who are going on record uh saying they think the Republican Party ought to end this.
+Okay, there are some Republicans who are going on record saying they think the Republican Party ought to end this.

-And I'm kind of torn about uh identifying them, mentioning their names, because they're all afraid of me.
+And I'm kind of torn about identifying them, mentioning their names, because they're all afraid of me.

-It really hurt their feelings and stuff.
+It really hurts their feelings and stuff.

-So I don't know that I ought to mention their names, because they're all afraid.
+So I don't know that I ought to mention their names because they're all afraid.

 No, of course I'm being facetious.

-They're not a f well, who they're afraid of is the media.
+Who they're afraid of is the media.

 They're not afraid of me.

-This has always been such this bogus claim.
+This has always been this bogus claim.

 They're afraid of the media.